 So, by combining rigid boards with flexible circuits, you can get more streamlined designs.
 And it also reduces the package weight and size.

 How 4layers HDI Rigid Flex PCB Service is Helpful in Several Applications?

 Basically, 4layers HDI rigid-flex PCB service is helpful in several modern-day applications.

 There are commonly two fundamental structural applications that are essential to understand.

 Hence, these two common applications of 4layers HDI rigid-flex PCBs are:

 - Dynamic Flexing Applications

-It is actually a situation when the area of flex circuit itself is vigorously flex for several number of causes beyond and above a simple installation.
+It is actually a situation when the area of the flex circuit itself is vigorously flexed for several causes beyond and above a simple installation.